Hkey1/extended-promise/README.md

 ### promise.isFinished, promise.result, promise.error

-if promise.isFinished=true then promise is finised and promise.result or promise.error filled.
+if `promise.isFinished==true` then promise is finised and promise.result or promise.error filled.
 ```js
 ...
 const promise = new ExtendedPromise(...);